hpcn-uam/wormhole/README.md

 - `Affinity_hex_mask`   [**Mandatory**] : The core-affinity of the worm. -1 means that there is no affinity
 - `SSL`                 [**Optional**]  : If SSL is present in a Worm definition, that worm would encript thougt TLS1.2 the communications **with any other worm** (input and output).
 Also, SSL would check if is an authorized worm.

-The second line has a tab. in the begining.
+If present, the second line must has a tab. in the begining.
 Then a S-Expression defines how the routing would be.
 There are 4 possible operators:
 - `DUP`    : This operator duplicates each message between each following item.
 If no operator is defined, DUP operator would be supposed.
 Example: `(DUP 1 2 3)`
 - `RR`     : This operator simply uses roundrobin algorithm.
 Example: `(RR 1 2 3)`
 - `CAT`    : This operator check the fild category, and send acordly to it.
 Example: `(CAT (1.(1 2)) (5.(6 7)))`